Delayed sleep phase disorder: Diagnosis

-DSPD is diagnosed by a clinical interview, actigraphic monitoring, or a sleep diary kept by the patient for at least two weeks.
-When polysomnography is also used, it is primarily for the purpose of ruling out other disorders such as narcolepsy or sleep apnea.
+DSPD is diagnosed clinically from a long-standing history of difficulty both falling asleep and waking at socially appropriate times, with otherwise normal sleep when the person is allowed to sleep on their own schedule; a sleep diary together with wrist actigraphy recorded over several weeks is the recommended assessment tool, with sleep timing calculated from days free of work or social commitments.
+Polysomnography is not indicated in the routine assessment of DSPD and is used mainly to rule out another primary sleep disorder such as sleep apnea.

 DSPD is frequently misdiagnosed or dismissed.
 It has been named as one of the sleep disorders most commonly misdiagnosed as a primary psychiatric disorder.
 DSPD is often confused with psychophysiological insomnia, depression, psychiatric disorders such as schizophrenia or ADHD, other sleep disorders, or school refusal.
 Practitioners of sleep medicine point out the dismally low rate of accurate diagnosis of the disorder, and have often asked for better physician education on sleep disorders.

 Definition

 According to the International Classification of Sleep Disorders, Revised (ICSD-R, 2001), the circadian rhythm sleep disorders share a common underlying chronophysiologic basis:

 The major feature of these disorders is a misalignment between the patient's sleep-wake pattern and the pattern that is desired or regarded as the societal norm...
 In most circadian rhythm sleep disorders, the underlying problem is that the patient cannot sleep when sleep is desired, needed or expected.

 Incorporating minor updates (ICSD-3, 2014), the diagnostic criteria for delayed sleep phase disorder are: